Gulf Shores police arrest man suspected of breaking into at least 14 vehicles

 Noting the similarities between the two events, Gulf Shores police asked ECSO to check the apartment complex where the Jeep Grand Cherokee was recovered in June.
 ECSO responded and recovered the stolen black Nissan Altima.
 During the processing of this crime scene, evidence was discovered that led to the recovery of items pertaining to the break-ins in Gulf Shores.
 Additional surveillance video was located, showing the three black men in the stolen Nissan Altima in Gulf Shores as well as in Pensacola.

-Police identified on of the suspects as 21-year-old Erick D’Andre Smith Jr. of Pensacola.
+Police identified one of the suspects as 21-year-old Erick D’Andre Smith Jr. of Pensacola.

 On Oct.
 12, the Gulf Shores Magistrate issued the following warrants on Erick Smith Jr.: